nipy/PyLocator/doc/src/tutorial.rst

 files back into the program to recover all markers.

 .. note::
-  When loading markers from disk, be careful with old files: if they where created with PyLocator version < 0.2, **do choose the .conv-file**.
+  When loading markers from disk, be careful with old files: if they were created with PyLocator version < 0.2, **do choose the .conv-file**.
 Otherwise the locations will be messed up

 Rendering 3d-surface